godalming123/common-assembly/readme.md

 >
 > - Fix /= and *=
 > - Rework parts of `compiler.go` so that it creates one a strongly-typed set of instructions that can be converted into every archicetecture with the minimal possible code
->   - Suppport more compilation targets other then just linux x86-64
+>   - Support more compilation targets other then just linux x86-64
 >   - Fix the assembler warnings that say "no instruction mnemonic suffix given and no register operands; using default for `...'"
 > - Add support for floats
 > - A (very basic) cross-platform standard library: